cowprotocol/ethcontract-rs/README.md

 - [ ] Setup contract events as `futures::future::Stream`
 - [ ] Generate documentation based on the truffle artifact `devdocs`
 - [ ] Add options for converting ident cases to be more idomatic
+- [ ] Add options for creating generic structs (instead of DynTransport)